DTuuck/DTuuck/README.md

 - 🤔 I’m looking for help with ... anything and everything :)
 - 💬 Ask me about ... my career, hobbies, movies, and music.
 - 😄 Pronouns: ... he/him
 - ⚡ Favorite joke ...
-A mushroom walks into a bar, the bartender goes, "We don't serve your kind here!", the mushroom replies, "Why?
+A mushroom walks into a bar,<br>
+the bartender goes, "We don't serve your kind here!",<br> the mushroom replies, "Why?
 I'm a fun-gi."